addyosmani/a11y/README.md

 ## Interpreting results

-Per the Accessibility Developer Tools, the results in an audit may be one of three
+To interpret how to fix individual issues in an audit, see the [Audit Rules](https://github.com/GoogleChrome/accessibility-developer-tools/wiki/Audit-Rules) section of the Accessibility Developer Tools project.

-constants:
+Per the Accessibility Developer Tools, the results in an audit may be one of three types:

 * `PASS` - implies that there were elements on the page that may potentially have failed this audit rule, but they passed.
 Congratulations!
 * `FAIL` - This implies that there were elements on the page that did not pass this audit rule.
 This is the only result you will probably be interested in.